 There is no waiting period before you can reschedule your test after you fail a test.
 We do recommend that you give yourself enough time to review your testing details to see what you missed and, if needed, some time to study.

-Once you have passed both your tests, an official state certificate with wallet card will be mailed out to you the next business day after you were certified.
+Once you have passed both your tests, an official state certificate with wallet card will be mailed out to you within a week after you were certified.
 If your certificate is returned to UNAR as non-deliverable or if there is a change to your address after your certificate has been mailed out, you will need to submit a Duplicate Certificate Application and pay the appropriate fee before we will send out another certificate.

 Currently, the knowledge exam is $35, and the skill exam is $50 for a total of $85 for both exams.
 This initial $85 only covers your initial testing attempt.
 If you fail either test, you are required to pay for that test in order to retest.